The Home-Made Car

-The Home-Made Car (1963) is a short, silent film directed by James Hill about a young man who rebuilds a vintage car and finds love.
-The film was nominated for an Academy Award (Short Subjects, Live Action Subjects), and won a Silver Bear (Short Film) at the Berlin International Film Festival.
+The Home-Made Car is a 1963 British short film directed and written by James Hill.
+It was produced by The British Petroleum Company (BP), which continues to distribute the film.

+A young man rebuilds a vintage car and finds love.

 Plot

 A young man sets to work restoring a vintage car at the home of his aunt.
 The little girl who lives next door is intent on sabotaging his project at any cost, but when he wins her over with a smile, she ends up helping him to build it.
 He completes the project and wins the hand of the girl’s older sister, who has been dating a mannerless local who tears around in a sports car.